PizzaWithMilk/Github-tracker-template/README.md

 **A forum-channel template fails, especially with an error mentioning `thread_name`.** This almost always means the `DISCORD_WEBHOOK` secret is pointing at the wrong kind of channel.
 Forum-channel templates need a webhook that was created *on a Forum channel specifically* — using a regular text channel's webhook with a forum-channel template (or vice versa) will fail immediately on the very first post.
 Go back to Discord, create a new webhook on the correct channel type, and update the secret with the new URL.

 **The workflow fails specifically at the "Save monitor state" step, and `git push` is the part that errors.** This usually means the repo has branch protection rules that block direct pushes to the main branch, even from GitHub's own automation.
-Either loosen that rule specifically for the `github-actions[bot]` account, or use a separate, unprotected repo just for this workflow's bookmark file.
+Either loosen that rule specifically for the `github-actions[bot]` account, or use a separate, unprotected repo just for this workflow's bookmark files.

-**You want to see a notification you've already gotten again, to test something.** Open `STATE_FILE` in your repo, and either delete its contents, or change it to an older release tag / commit ID than the current one.
-The next run will then treat the current latest one as "new" again and post about it.
+**You want to see a notification you've already gotten again, to test something.** Open `STATE_DIR` in your repo and find the bookmark file for that specific repo — it's named automatically after the repo, e.g. `ChrisTitusTech__winutil_release.txt`.
+Either delete its contents, or change it to an older release tag / commit ID than the current one.
+The next run will then treat the current latest one as "new" again for that repo and post about it.

 ## Security & permissions notes

 - This workflow only asks GitHub for permission to read its own repo and write (commit) back to it — nothing more.
 It cannot touch issues, pull requests, other repos, or your account settings.
-- That permission only applies to the repo the *workflow file itself* lives in — not necessarily the repo you're monitoring.
+- That permission only applies to the repo the *workflow file itself* lives in — not necessarily the repo(s) you list in `REPOS`.
 This matters if you're trying to monitor a *different*, *private* repo than the one hosting the workflow — see the FAQ below for what to do in that case.
-- Settings like `PING_ID`, `REPO`, and `PROJECT_NAME` are stored as plain, visible text in the workflow file — anyone who can view your repo can see them.
+- Settings like `PING_ID` and the repo/project names inside `REPOS` are stored as plain, visible text in the workflow file — anyone who can view your repo can see them.
 Only `DISCORD_WEBHOOK` needs to be kept private, which is exactly why it's the one thing stored as a secret instead of typed directly into the file.

 ## FAQ

 **Can I use this to monitor a private repo?** Only if it's the *same* repo you put the workflow file into — the automatic permission GitHub gives the workflow only covers its own repo.
-To watch a *different* private repo, you'd need to create a personal access token with read access to that repo, add it as an additional secret, and use it in place of the automatic one in the script.
-Public repos can always be monitored, regardless of which repo hosts the workflow.
+To watch a *different* private repo, you'd need to create a personal access token with read access to that repo, add it as an additional secret, and use it in place of the automatic one in the script (this applies to all repos the script requests with it, so it's the simplest option when the repos you're adding are yours).
+Public repos can always be monitored, regardless of which repo hosts the workflow, and can be freely mixed with the hosting repo itself in the same `REPOS` list.

+**Can I watch more than one repo, or set up more than one of these on the same repo?** Two different things, both possible:
+- **To watch several repos with one workflow file:** just add more lines to `REPOS` — see [Monitoring multiple repositories](#monitoring-multiple-repositories).
+They'll share the same `PING_MODE`, `PING_ID`, and the once-per-run ping rule.
-**Can I set up more than one of these on the same repo?** Yes — any combination of the four templates.
-Just make sure each one has its own unique `name`, `concurrency: group`, `STATE_FILE`, and (for forum-channel templates) `THREAD_STATE_FILE`, as covered in the setup steps above.
-If two monitors accidentally share any of those, they'll interfere with each other.
+- **To run more than one separate monitor** (e.g. because you want different ping settings for different repos, or you want to combine any of the four template types) — that's also fine.
+Just make sure each workflow *file* has its own unique `name` and `concurrency: group`, and that their `STATE_DIR` values don't collide if they'd otherwise process the exact same repo (different repos in different files are safe either way, since state filenames are generated from the repo name).
+If two monitors accidentally share a `concurrency: group`, they'll interfere with each other.

+**Do I need a separate `STATE_DIR` for each repo I add to `REPOS`?** No — one shared `STATE_DIR` works for any number of repos in the same workflow file.
+A uniquely-named bookmark file is created automatically for each repo, so they never collide.

 **Can I use a forum-channel template with a regular text channel, or the other way around?** No. A Discord webhook is tied to one specific channel of one specific type, and the two kinds of templates talk to Discord differently.
 Use whichever template matches the channel you actually have — see the table near the top of this README.